Darren Till: Early career

 Till spent most of his early MMA career in Brazil under the guidance of Astra Fight Team.
 He went 3–0 as an amateur in England before making the move to South America, and turned professional in February 2013.
 Till had 11 fights in Brazil and one in Argentina prior to joining the UFC, with just two going to a decision.
 In 2013, he fought eight times as a middleweight before competing at welterweight in late 2014.

 Ultimate Fighting Championship

 2015

-Till faced Brazilian Wendell de Oliveira Marques in his UFC debut on nine days' notice at UFC Fight Night 67 on 30 May 2015.
+Replacing injured TJ Waldburger, Till faced Brazilian Wendell de Oliveira Marques in his UFC debut on nine days' notice at UFC Fight Night 67 on 30 May 2015.
 He knocked out Oliveira and secured his first UFC win.

 Till next faced Nicolas Dalby on 24 October 2015 at UFC Fight Night 76.
 After a back and forth fight, the bout was scored a majority draw.
 Both participants were awarded the Fight of the Night bonus.